radius-project/bicep-types-aws/artifacts/bicep/aws/aws.logs/default/types.md

 * **DeliveryDestinationType**: string (ReadOnly): Displays whether this delivery destination is CloudWatch Logs, Amazon S3, or Kinesis Data Firehose.
 * **DestinationResourceArn**: string: The ARN of the Amazon Web Services destination that this delivery destination represents.
 That Amazon Web Services destination can be a log group in CloudWatch Logs, an Amazon S3 bucket, or a delivery stream in Firehose.
 * **Name**: string (Required, Identifier): The name of this delivery destination.
+* **OutputFormat**: string: The format of the logs that are sent to this delivery destination.
 * **Tags**: [Tag](#tag)[]: The tags that have been assigned to this delivery destination.

 ## AWS.Logs/DeliveryProperties